 This is a two-week trip.
 However, if you can’t volunteer in India for the full two weeks, a shorter option is available as well.
 Moreover, you can also extend your stay if you wish to do additional travelling after your volunteer portion is completed.

 Read day-to-day experiences from our volunteers on the India Blog »

 It’s Not All Work:

-The site is about two hours north of Udaipur, a cultural and tourist centre offering spectacular views, palaces and other historic sites that are a photographer’s dream.
+DWC teams’ volunteer work is based around Udaipur in Rajasthan province, a cultural and tourist centre offering spectacular views, palaces and other historic sites that are a photographer’s dream.
 Additionally, a sunset dinner on the rooftop restaurant of the Jaiwana Haveli hotel in Udaipur is a must.

-November offers an excellent view of Rajasthan.
-Since it is the beginning of the peak season of tourism, it is considered to be in the window of the best time to visit.
-November is also a peak month of cultural festivals.
+October offers an excellent view of Rajasthan and is considered to be in the window of the best time to visit.
 Temperatures vary between 10°C to 27°C. It can get warm, which means you will want to pack a lot of sunscreen, a water bottle and clothing that’s respectful of the local modesty standards but also light and breathable.

 Furthermore, if you’re sticking around after being a volunteer in India, you might want to add a trip north of Bhinder to the Thar Desert or take a side trip from Delhi to Agra to see the stunning Taj Mahal.